If you cannot take HRT or decide not to, there are other ways to relieve menopause symptoms.

 Herbal remedies

-Several products are sold in health shops for treating the symptoms of menopause.
+Several products are sold without prescription or in health shops for treating the symptoms of menopause.

 For example, herbal remedies like: